 The service is available from your child's birth to their time of entry in a school-based nursery or reception class.

 To find out more information on included provision and how to get in contact, please visit Beacon Hill School's webpage.

 Language and communication

-The Dene Communication Centre offers small group, intensive, multi-agency intervention for pre-school children who have speech, language and communication needs.
+The Benton Dene Communication Centre offers intensive, multi-agency intervention, which is held in small groups, for pre-school children who have speech, language and communication needs.